China's downturn-proof booze makers hit government wall

 Moutai is even a partner of the Chinese Olympic Committee, pushing out a commemorative brew for the London 2012 games.

-But the stellar first-half results that these companies are expected to report this month -- Moutai on Friday and Wuliangye on Aug.
-20 -- may mark the high point if Beijing cracks down on lavish baijiu-drenched banquets.
+But the stellar first-half results that these companies are expected to report this month may mark the high point if Beijing cracks down on lavish baijiu-drenched banquets.

+Moutai posted a 43 percent increase in first half net profit late on Thursday, yet its shares fell almost 4 percent on Friday as the growth fell short of what some analysts had predicted.
+Wuliangye is expected to announce its interim results after markets close on August 19.

 Premier Wen Jiabao pledged in March to ban the use of public funds for luxury items including baijiu, which retails for about $300 per standard bottle and well into the thousands for rare, aged varieties.